compbiozurich/UZH-BIO392/course-results/2019/jonas-kretz/File_format.md

 Cost and storag would be high. not ideal for a project like 1000 genes.
 ## BED: Browser Extensible Data

-* info: ﬂexible way to deﬁne the data lines in an genome browser annotation tracks (lecture slide 22) more for chromosom position
+* info: ﬂexible way to deﬁne the data lines in an genome browser annotation tracks (lecture slide 22) more for chromosom position (mapping with genomic coverage)

 not ideal for the task
 ## Conclusion: